-SUNY College of Optometry participates in OptomCas, the centralized application system for all colleges of optometry in the United States and Puerto Rico.
-All application materials must be submitted through OptomCas’ Common Application found at optomCAS.
+The SUNY College of Optometry participates in OptomCAS, the centralized application system for all schools and colleges of optometry in the United States and Puerto Rico.
+All application materials must be submitted through OptomCAS’ Common Application found at OptomCAS.

-Although SUNY Optometry does not have a minimum GPA requirement, competitive students will have a minimum GPA of 3.2.
-For more information see Entering Class Profiles.
+Although SUNY Optometry does not have a minimum GPA requirement, competitive students will have a GPA of at least 3.2.

 Letters of recommendation

-If there is no such committee at your undergraduate school, you must submit 3 letters of recommendation of your choice.
-Two of the 3 must assess academic performance in the science areas.
+If there is no such committee at your undergraduate institution, you must submit three letters of recommendation of your choice.
+Two of the three must assess academic performance in the sciences.

 We strongly recommend that applicants take the OAT before sending their applications.
 Ideally, applicants should take the OAT in July, August or September of the application year.
-OATs written after February 28 of the calendar year you wish to enroll will not be accepted.
-Request OAT scores be sent directly to SUNY College of Optometry.
+OATs taken after February 28 of the calendar year you wish to enroll will not be accepted.
+Please request that OAT scores be sent directly to the SUNY College of Optometry.
 The OAT must have been taken no earlier than two years (24 months) prior to the opening of the current OptomCAS session.
-For example, if you are applying for the 2013-14 application cycle, you must have taken the OAT prior to July 1, 2011.
+For example, if you are applying for the 2015-16 application cycle, you must have taken the OAT after July 1, 2013.

-After your application has been submitted through OptomCas, it takes about 4 to 5 weeks for your application to be reviewed by SUNY Optometry’s Admissions Committee.
+After your application has been submitted through OptomCAS, it takes four to five weeks for your application to be reviewed by the SUNY Optometry Admissions Committee.
 Applicants who meet our admissions requirements will be invited for an interview on our campus.
-On the day of the interview you will be required to write a short essay about a topic that will be disclosed to you on that day.
-The interview is conducted by 3 members of the Admissions Committee and is an opportunity to get to know you better, to further learn about your academic and personal achievements, your leadership potential and gauge your communication skills.
+The interview is conducted by three members of the Admissions Committee and is an opportunity for us to get to know you better as well as to further learn about your academic and personal achievements, your leadership potential and guage your communication skills.